bhisaac/5eFP/5eFP-SRD.md

 - Do not cover the map with obscuring map tiles.
 - PCs place their tokens on one side of the map unless the encounter specifies a designated starting area.
 For example, if the party token is moved onto the map from the W direction (the party token controller moves the party token from the adjacent tile to the E), the PCs appear and place their tokens along the E side of the map.
 Similarly, moving in the SW direction results in PC tokens being placed on the NE edge of the map.
 - An encounter map has four quadrants: NW (quadrant II), NE (quadrant I), SE (quadrant IV), and SW (quadrant III).
 - Each quadrant is either blank or modified by the encounter position revealed when an obscuring map tile is turned upside down, and any story elements rolled or drawn.
 Some story elements only modify a specific quadrant, while others can modify the entire map.
-Organize story elements by size in descending order.
-Set up story elements on the map one at a time in this order, beginning with the biggest area and ending with the smallest area.

 ### Headquarters (HQ)